 Under the Distance Selling regulations, customers waived their right to cancel within the cooling off period if they requested their broadband service began within that time.

 But now the rules have been tightened in favour of the customer.
-Even if you ask for the service to start immediately, you still have 14 days from contract to change your mind.
-You are still liable for any charges incurred during that time - for example, call charges, line rental and the pro rata cost of receiving a broadband service for the length of time you had the service.
+Even if we ask for the service to start immediately, we still have those 14 days to change our minds.

 What about hardware?

-You should be entitled to a refund for return delivery costs up to "the least expensive common and generally acceptable kind of delivery offered by the trader".
+If we've received our equipment, we're entitled to either free returns, or a refund for return delivery costs up to "the least expensive common and generally acceptable kind of delivery offered by the trader".

-If, for example, you asked for the service to start sooner, it's reasonable to assume you opened and used the equipment.
+If, for example, we asked for the service to start sooner, it's reasonable to assume we've opened and used the equipment.
 But the regulations state that:

 If... the value of the goods is diminished by any amount as a result of handling of the goods by the consumer beyond what is necessary to establish the nature, characteristics and functioning of the goods, the trader may recover that amount from the consumer, up to the contract price.

-In short, you could be liable for a large amount of money if you've used the kit.
+In short, anyone who's used the kit provided could be liable for a large amount of money.

 How to cancel

-Part of the information providers are obliged to provide you with when you sign up is a notice giving you your rights of cancellation - which should include a current postal address, phone and fax number, and email address.
+Part of the information providers are obliged to provide us with when we sign up is a notice giving us our rights of cancellation - which should include a current postal address, phone and fax number, and email address.

-This should be the contact information you need to inform the provider of your decision to cancel, by sending "a clear statement" - a letter sent by post, fax, or email.
-They may also provide a cancellation form, but there's no obligation for you to use it.
+This should be the contact information we need to inform the provider of our decision to cancel, by sending "a clear statement" - a letter sent by post, fax, or email.
+They may also provide a cancellation form, but there's no obligation for us to use it.

-The regulations state that it's enough for you to send your notice of cancellation before the end of the cooling off period - but it goes without saying that you should keep a record of your letter, and when you sent it (for example, by requesting proof of postage), should the company fail to receive it or continue charging you for their service.
+The regulations state that it's enough for us to send your notice of cancellation before the end of the cooling off period - but it goes without saying that we should keep a record of that correspondence, and when we sent it (for example, by requesting proof of postage), should the company fail to receive it or continue charging us for their service.

-At this point, the ISP you tried to move to should inform your previous provider that you've cancelled the switch.
+At this point, the ISP we tried to move to should inform our previous provider that we've cancelled the switch.

-To avoid loss of service, however, it may be necessary to confirm this with your old supplier for yourself.
+To avoid loss of service, however, it's worth confirming this with our old supplier for ourselves.

-Any money you paid for the service up front should be refunded to you within 14 days of cancellation.
+Any money paid for the service up front should be refunded within 14 days of cancellation.